HeatherAn/recommended-coding-practices/12-Cloning-and-Forking.md

 # start working on the files adding and committing to feature_X
 ```

 Work within `feature_X` adding the files and committing the relevant changes made to them.
 While doing so, always make sure your *local main* is up to date with whatever changes have been made in the original repo.
 For this go to your fork repo in Github (`https://github.com/<your_Github_user_name>/<name_repository>.git`).
 Whenever new commits have been made in the original repo, Github will let you know with a message saying `This branch is N commits behind ...`, where `N` is the number of new commits in the original repo that are not in your fork.
-In order to keep your fork updated just click on the `Sync fork` button, and **pull** again to your *local* fork repo (in `/c/Users/your_user_name/Documents/name_project/`).
-You may then need to e.g. do a `git rebase main` in `feature_X` to get those latest updates in your working branch `feature_X`.
+In order to keep your fork updated, just click on the `Sync fork` button, and **pull** again to your *local* fork repo (in `/c/Users/your_user_name/Documents/name_project/`).
+You may then need to e.g. do a `git rebase main` in `feature_X` to get those latest updates in your working branch `feature_X` (see [Merging Or Rebasing Branches](https://github.com/HeatherAn/recommended-coding-practices/blob/main/11-Merging-Or-Rebasing-Branches.md#merging-without-conflicts) section).

-Once you have tested and finished your contribution, **push** those changes to your fork repo (the **origin** will be `git@github.com:<your_Github_username>/<name_project>.git`).
+Once you have tested and finished your contribution, **push** those changes to your fork repo (the **origin** will be `git@github.com:<your_Github_user_name>/<name_project>.git`).
 You will not push to the original repo.
 You will push to the fork you created in your namespace:

 ```
 git push origin feature_X
 ```

-Keep in mind the *local main* of your (local) fork repo remains intact.
+Keep in mind the *local main* and the *remote main* of your fork repo remain intact.

 ### Do a pull request